 - on-site public art on site (minimum value of $100,000), or money-in-lieu;

-- Design requirements in the Land Use By-law will replace the current Design Manual
+- Design requirements in the Land Use By-law will replace the Downtown Halifax Design Manual;

 - protect and restore cultural and heritage resources through ongoing and new programs;